The Present Subjunctive: When?

 But as you progress, you'll begin using more complex sentence structures and the more likely it is you'll need to use another mood, the subjunctive.
 The subjunctive mood is used to convey desire, express doubt, or discuss non-concrete situations: Espero que me llamen hoy.
 Dudo que tú cocines bien.
 Necesito un coche que sea más seguro.

 Before you start complaining again about how needlessly complicated Spanish is, be aware that we use the subjunctive in English too.
-It's not done well, or consistently, but there are situations in English in which we should use a different verb conjugations than we otherwise would.
-Consider the differences in the following sentence pairs: She arrives on time. → It's necessary that she arrive on time.
+It’s not done well, or consistently, but there are situations in English in which we should use a different verb conjugation.
+Consider the differences in the following sentence pairs: She arrives on time. → It’s necessary that she arrive on time.
 I am handsome. → I wish I were handsome.
 He cooks dinner. → I demand that he cook dinner.

 (This page only deals with when you should use the present subjunctive mood.
 To learn how to conjugate in the present subjunctive, see The Present Subjunctive: How?)